skeggib/b-tree-cpp/README.md

-# b-tree-cpp
+# C++ B-Tree

-C++ B-Tree implementation for learning purposes
+C++ B-Tree implementation for learning purposes.
+This implementation is not meant to be used in production code.